Free tuition in 3 easy steps!

 The Community College Opportunity Grant program will cover tuition and educational fees (books not included).

 - General fees

 - Student Activity fees

-For the Spring 2019 Community College Opportunity Grant award, all students (new and returning) must complete and file the FAFSA (Free Application for Federal Student Aid) or New Jersey Alternative Financial Aid Application by February 15, 2019, in order to apply for all other available forms of federal and state needs-based grants and merit scholarships.
+All students (new and returning) must complete and file the FAFSA (Free Application for Federal Student Aid) or New Jersey Alternative Financial Aid Application prior to February 15, 2020 in order to apply for all other available forms of federal and state needs-based grants and merit scholarships.
 This includes students satisfying all requirements to determine eligibility to receive payments of these state and federal grants and scholarships within established state deadlines.